SolaceSamples/solace-samples-semp/docs/_tutorials/curl.md

 ---
 layout: tutorials
-title: HTTP Client (curl)
+title: Basic CRUD - curl
-summary: How to get started with SEMP using the curl tool
+summary: The basics of how to create, read, update, and delete a SEMP object using an HTTP client (curl)
 icon: curl-logo.png
 ---